ellis/ML-Playground/prompts.md

     -   change the "Alles löschen" to the current "X" icon
     -   change the current "X" icon to an erase icon
     -   use emoji utf-8 icons
+-   Hide the navbar (with "Spielplatz für maschinelles Lernen") so that it doesn't take up any space, also shows no shadow

 ---